 Can You Train Your Hair to Be Less Oily?
 No!

 The viral trend of “hair training” has taken over social media, promising that you can teach your hair to go longer between washes.
-But experts say otherwise: you can’t actually train your hair—because the key lies in your scalp, not your strands.
+But experts say otherwise: You can’t train your hair because it’s all about your scalp, not your strands, and neither can be trained.

 Why You Can’t Actually Train Your Hair